-I am a PhD student at the Department of Computer Science at Purdue University.
-I am part of the Secure Software Systems lab and is advised by Professor Tony Hosking.
-I also collaborate with Professor Eliot Moss from the College of Information and Computer Sciences at the University of Massachusetts.
+I received my PhD in December 2016, from the Department of Computer Science at Purdue University.
+I was part of the Secure Software Systems lab and was advised by Professor Tony Hosking.
+I also collaborated with Professor Eliot Moss from the College of Information and Computer Sciences at the University of Massachusetts.

 My research interest lies in the area of programming languages and language runtimes where I've worked on language design, compilers, concurrency, virtual machines and transactional memory.